Sri Lanka Tracks & Trails - 14 Days

 Get off the beaten track in Sri Lanka's formerly restricted Eastern zone, climb to the summit of sacred Adam's Peak, discover the stunning beauty of the Knuckles mountains range and go wild on a jeep safari in Udawalawe National Park.
 Add to this cultural wonders like Dambulla and Sigariya as well some coastal relaxation at Mirissa.

 Colombo - Anuradhapura.
-Arrive into Colombo and make your own way to the hotel in Anuradhapura.
+Arrive into Colombo and there is single timed group transfer from Colombo Airport to Anuradhapura for those arriving into Colombo before 9am.
 Home to some of the largest and most well preserved stupas in Sri Lanka, Anuradhapura is a fascinating city with tremendous historical and religious significance.
 A great place to start the trip.

 Overnight: Anuradhapura | Dinner